uclab-potsdam/scienceforukraine/public/pages/mtg.md

 ### MTG2026 awardees

-**Round 1** (February 2026): **Iryna Chechulina** (Department of Classical Archaeology, The Institute of Archaeology, National Academy of Science of Ukraine) to attend 32nd Annual Meeting of the European Association of Archaeologists.
+- **Round 1** (February 2026): **Iryna Chechulina** (Department of Classical Archaeology, The Institute of Archaeology, National Academy of Science of Ukraine) to attend the 32nd Annual Meeting of the European Association of Archaeologists.

+- **Round 2** (March 2026): **Marharyta Cherniakova** (Institute of Functional Materials Chemistry of the State Scientific Institution “Institute for Single Crystals” of National Academy of Sciences of Ukraine) to attend Supramol2026: XVII Italian Conference on Supramolecular Chemistry.

+- **Round 1** (April 2026): **Yaroslava Bukhonska** (V.P.
+Kukhar Institute of Bioorganic Chemistry and Petrochemistry of the National Academy of Sciences of Ukraine) to attend SymBioSE: 29th Symposium of Biology Students in Europe.

 ---